-The Honours+ programme is concluded with a festive Closing Event.
+The Honours+ programme is concluded with a festive Closing Event, focused on bringing the Honours+ experience to a close together.

-During the Closing Event, each student team will pitch their findings regarding the team challenge to the other Honours+ students, and a jury.
-The best presentation within every challenge topic will win a team prize.
+During the Closing Event, each student team will present their findings concerning the team Challenge to the other Honours+ students, and a jury.
+The best presentation within every Challenge topic will win a team prize.
+We challenge you to impress your peers and UM's academic staff!